tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:Assertion
 - Preferred Label: Assertion
-- Definition: A ReportConcept expressing a statement about a data quality Assertion following some Specification produced by some Implementation pertaining to some DataResource.
+- Definition: A bdqffdq:ReportConcept expressing a statement about a data quality bdqffdq:Assertion following a bdqffdq:Specification produced by a bdqffdq:Implementation pertaining to a bdqffdq:DataResource.
 - SubClass Of: ReportConcept
-- Comments: The Assertion type in bdqffdq is the FundamentalConcept that makes up a DataQualityReport.
-Assertion can be any one of four types (represented as subclasses), Validation, Issue, Measure, and Amendment.
-The Assertion concept consists of a Specification (the technical description of a performed test), a DataResource (initial values of input data expressed in terms of some controlled vocabulary), the Mechanism (external service, actor, or code that performs the test), and some form of result.
+- Comments: The bdqffdq:Assertion type is the bdqffdq:FundamentalConcept that makes up a bdqffdq:DataQualityReport.
+A bdqffdq:Assertion can be any one of four types (represented as subclasses), bdqffdq:Validation, bdqffdq:Issue, bdqffdq:Measure, and bdqffdq:Amendment.
+The bdqffdq:Assertion concept consists of a bdqffdq:Specification (the technical description of a performed Test), a bdqffdq:DataResource (initial values of input data expressed in terms of a controlled vocabulary), the bdqffdq:Mechanism (external service, actor, or code that performs the Test), and a form of result.

 ********************